misakihase/himawari-cropping-cycles/README.md

 Routine file-format conversion, data-download operations, and figure-formatting scripts are not included unless they directly affect the reported analytical results.

 Google Earth Engine was used for all MODIS data preparation.
-The MCD15A2H export is scripted here as `00_MCD15_GEE.js`; the site-level MOD09GA/MYD09GA EVI2 export was performed interactively in the Earth Engine code editor and its output CSV files are provided as input to `10_MODIS_site_analysis.py`.
+The MCD15A2H export is scripted here as `00_MCD15_GEE.js`.
+The MOD09GA/MYD09GA EVI2 exports, both site-level and region-wide, were performed in the Earth Engine code editor; the site-level output CSV files are provided as input to `10_MODIS_site_analysis.py`, and the region-wide daily EVI2 is read directly by `02_Loess_EVI2.py`.

+No MODIS-specific implementation of the smoothing or light-use-efficiency steps exists, and none is intended: the region-wide MODIS EVI2 estimate reuses `02` and `06` so that it differs from the Himawari estimate in its input observations only.

 ## Execution order